-Antler as a dog treat is a clean and renewable treat.
-The annual growth of Antler begins in Spring and ends in Winter with Velvet Antler growing up to 2cm a day during this period.
+Antlers are a clean and renewable dog treat.
+The annual growth of Antlers begins in Spring and ends in Winter with a Velvet Antler growing up to 2cm a day during this period.
 Once the Antler has finished growing and starts to calcify, the blood vessels at the junction of the Antler and the Stag’s crown close off and the skin, nerve and blood supply are no longer functional.
-Once Antler reaches this stage, it is then considered Hard Antler and is shed and left in the wild.
+Once Antler reaches this stage, it is then considered a hard Antler and is naturally shed and left in the wild.

-Deer in New Zealand are both wild and farmed, and farmers abide by Deer Industry New Zealand’s ‘Environmental Management Code of Practice’ to ensure that adverse environment effects are minimised to enhance long-term sustainability of the industry and quality welfare of deer.
+Deer in New Zealand are both wild and farmed, and farmers abide by Deer Industry New Zealand’s ‘Environmental Management Code of Practice’ to ensure that adverse environmental effects are minimised to enhance the long-term sustainability of the industry and quality welfare of deer.